vuejsco/vscode-vuejs-generator/README.md

 ## Contributing

-We welcome community contributions!
+We welcome contributions from the community!
 To get started:

 1. Fork the [GitHub repository](https://github.com/vuejsco/vscode-vuejs-generator).
 2. Make your changes and submit a pull request.

-For guidelines, refer to the [Contribution Guide](./CONTRIBUTING.md).
+For contribution guidelines, refer to the [Contribution Guide](./CONTRIBUTING.md).

 ## Code of Conduct